palletorsson/cryptogam/sketchfab/tutorial/step_1/README.md

 ### Link files
 - In the head we will link to the javascript library so we can use its 3D functions of sketchfab.com.
-- Go to https://sketchfab.com/developers/viewer and click on the link, Insert this script in your page: sketchfab-viewer-1.5.1.js.
+- Go to https://sketchfab.com/developers/viewer and click on the link,
+- - "Insert this script in your page: sketchfab-viewer-1.5.1.js."
 - you see a page of of compressed code. right click to save.
-- Save the code with the file name sketchfab-viewer.js in the folder /sketchfab3d/js/
+- Save the code with the file name "sketchfab-viewer.js" in the folder /sketchfab3d/js/

 ```
 /sketchfab3d/js/myscript.js
 ```

 - at the end of the body we will link to the javascript that will take care of the interaction.
-- create an empty file myscript.js and save it
+- create an empty file called "myscript.js" and save it
 ```
 /sketchfab3d/js/sketchfab-viewer.js
 ```